 The roots of farmhouse style begin well before WWII.
-Simple homes, often with colonial or Victorian influences, were constructed to house families who spent more time outdoors than in, so luxurious or relaxing amenities weren't originally top-of-mind.
+Simple homes, often with colonial influences, were constructed to house families who spent more time outdoors than in, so luxurious or relaxing amenities weren't originally top-of-mind.
 The Great Depression greatly influenced the interior styling of these homes, since families dependent on agriculturally-based incomes were hit extremely hard, and luxury spending was the first to go.
 The "make do and mend" spirit, therefore, became a fundamental ideal in the working country home.

 On the other side of WWII, the farmhouse look was one of thrift.
 Furniture was heirloom in nature, regardless of whether it had any true value, and working areas like the kitchen were dominated by functionality.
 As rural areas exist around the world, farmhouse style is a global concept, and each country has its own take and history.
 Today, the term "farmhouse" is most often meant to invoke American, French, English or Australian versions, though rural looks can be found in many more places.
 Additionally, styles like "rustic", "cottage" and "country" also feed into the larger framework of farmhouse style.